mrkagelui/value/readme.md

 ```
 If you need a non-zero default value, there are `OfOrDefault` and `OfFirstNotNilOrDefault` variants as well!

+If you want to receive an error if all pointers are nil, there is `OfFirstNotNilOrError` variant available.

 ## How to use

 > By the spirit of "a little copying is better than a little dependency", I encourage you to